 Venture Development Stages

-For each of the dimensions, we have identified milestones: the observable changes we expect to see as a venture develops over time.
-We have grouped the milestones into five venture development stages that focus on teaching the following concepts to promote progress.
+For each of the dimensions, we have identified stages: the observable changes we expect to see as a venture develops over time.
+The five venture development stages focus on teaching the concepts to promote progress.

-Explore the interactive framework below to learn more about the five development stages and their respective milestones:
+Explore the interactive framework below to learn more about the five development stages and their respective steps: